Kennylad/Amazon-Products-review/README.md

 As a Junior Data Analyst at RetailTech Insights, a company that provides e-commerce analytics solutions to sellers on platforms like Amazon.
 I was tasked with analyzing product and customer review data to generate insights that can  guide product improvement, marketing strategies, and customer engagement.

+### Data Source
+The primary data source used for this project is Amazon case study which  contains information scraped from Amazon product pages, including:
+•       Product details: name, category, price, discount, and ratings
+•       Customer engagement: user reviews, titles, and content
+•       Each row represents a unique product, with aggregated reviewer data stored as comma-separated values